techidaily/site-instagram-videos/source/_posts/updated-in-2024-cutting-edge-techniques-for-your-instagram-story-success.md

 ![](https://images.wondershare.com/filmora/article-images/create-insta-stories-4.jpg)

-Image resource: Ryan Bilello

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0Kr7Dpw0HuM?si=05wWDXdPgmC-oBBE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Image resource: Ryan Bilello

 ### Use Stickers

 ![](https://images.wondershare.com/filmora/article-images/instagram-stickers.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xIP8ktrmOdg?si=zRnjbGzM6PDx2jCq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Using 'Stickers' with your video or images you can spice up your Insta Stories.
 To use these stickers, first open Instagram, and then capture a video/picture or select one from your gallery.
 Now, tap on the smiley icon at the top right corner of the picture or video.
 You will see lot of options under it.
 Select any of them and then pin it to your picture/video to share.
 You can resize the 'Stickers' by pinching (to zoom in and out) them.